Global existence and Blow-up for the 1D damped compressible Euler equations with time and space dependent perturbation: Introduction

 \subsection{Idea of the proof}

 In the previous results (\cite{GYZ, S1, CLLMZ}), the key for the proof is uniform estimates of the Riemann invariant.
 More precisely, for time-decaying damping case ($a_2 \equiv 0$), the proof is based on the method of characteristic with $t$ valuable.
-On the other hand, Characteristic with $x$ valuable is used for spacial decaying damping case ($a_1 \equiv 0$) to control the Riemann invariant Thus, it seems difficult to balance the two method.
-The idea of the proof is to estimate the Riemann invariant in the region outside a characteristic curve.
+On the other hand, characteristic with $x$ valuable is used for spacial decaying damping case ($a_1 \equiv 0$) to control the Riemann invariant Thus, it seems difficult to balance the two method.

+The idea of the proof of Theorem \ref{main5} is to estimate the Riemann invariant in the region outside $\Omega (t)$.
 In the proof, we use the following two important properties of this domain.
 The first is the property of trapping backward characteristic curves by the region.
 Second, it is possible to replace the spatially decaying damping coefficient with a time-decaying one in the region.